 Fall is absolutely my favorite season, especially squash and especially this roasted butternut squash and apple soup.
 Even the color is perfect for Fall AND it’s SO easy to make:) I have to confess that when faced with a large butternut squash I sometimes experience a wave of exhaustion at the thought of wrestling with it to get it all nicely chopped and peeled.
-So I’ve bypassed that whole step and instead I just slice it in half lengthwise, scoop out the seeds, brush it with olive oil, sprinkle over a little salt and pepper and roast it whole.
+So I’ve bypassed that whole step and instead I just slice it in half lengthwise, scoop out the seeds, brush it with vegetable stock, sprinkle over a little pepper and roast it whole.
 No wrestling! just super easy:) I add a couple of apples (also chopped in half) a little later to roast alongside the squash.
 I truly believe fruit and veggies taste SO much better when roasted, they sweeten and at the same time the flavors develop.
 Happily it also saves time and energy.

 Soup is a Fall staple in my fridge, I very often have my husband or daughters home for lunch or a quick supper and soup always fits the bill.
 There’s something so deeply nourishing about it don’t you think?
 This one can be vegan or vegetarian if you prefer.
 Just adjust using veggie stock, chicken stock or bone broth as you desire.
 Cashew cream is a great vegan alternative for heavy cream, use this recipe here.